CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Introduction

-Despite numerous methodologies being proposed for consumer clustering in the literature \cite{Michalakopoulos2024APrograms,Meng2023,Qiu2023PersonalizedMarket,Alonso2022ClusteringGrids,Kaur2022BehaviorApproach,Banales2021,AlKhafaf2021AConsumers,Lee2020LoadStudy,Alonso2020HierarchicalAutocovariances,Sun2020,Motlagh2019,Yilmaz2019,Sandels2019,Tureczek2018,Chen2017,Rajabi2017,Wang2016b,Chicco2012a,Tsekouras2007Two-stageCustomers}, current methods are constrained by one or more of the following fundamental limitations: (i) inadequate representation of the substantial intra-consumer variability observed in real-world consumption patterns, which has been recognised as an indicator of suitability for DSM and DR strategies \cite{Yilmaz2019,Jin,Dent2014,Kwac2014}; (ii) representing entire clusters with just one prototypical daily load profile, obscuring the shared behavioural diversity defining consumer groups; (iii) relying on temporally anchored comparisons that cannot identify consumers with similar consumption patterns when they do not exhibit such behaviours on exactly the same calendar days; (iv) sensitivity to behavioural anomalies; (v) requiring time-synchronised input data; (vi) unsatisfactory handling of missing data; (vii) sensitivity to regular discontinuities; and (viii) limited scalability to real-world populations.
-These shortcomings diminish the effectiveness of consumer segmentation for the aforementioned applications, consequently reducing the potential returns from the substantial investments made in smart metering infrastructure.
+Despite numerous methodologies being proposed for consumer clustering in the literature \cite{Michalakopoulos2024APrograms,Meng2023,Qiu2023PersonalizedMarket,Alonso2022ClusteringGrids,Kaur2022BehaviorApproach,Banales2021,AlKhafaf2021AConsumers,Lee2020LoadStudy,Alonso2020HierarchicalAutocovariances,Sun2020,Motlagh2019,Yilmaz2019,Sandels2019,Tureczek2018,Chen2017,Rajabi2017,Wang2016b,Chicco2012a,Tsekouras2007Two-stageCustomers}, current methods are constrained by one or more of the following fundamental limitations: (i) inadequate representation of consumer behavioural diversity; (ii) oversimplified characterisations of clusters; (iii) reliance on temporally anchored comparisons; (iv) sensitivity to behavioural anomalies; (v) requiring time-synchronised input data; (vi) unsatisfactory handling of missing data; (vii) sensitivity to regular discontinuities; and (viii) limited scalability to real-world populations.
+These shortcomings diminish the effectiveness of consumer segmentation and consequently reduce the potential returns from substantial investments in smart metering infrastructure.